 and shall show the date of preparation, the scale, the direction of north and the name of the person who prepared the plan.

-(3) The specifications to be submitted under section 66(5) shall be in duplicate, typed on paper of at least A4 size, and include a detailed list of materials used or to be used in the construction of the premises to which the application relates, together with a description of all wall and ceiling finishes, floor coverings and kitchen equipment.
+(3) For the purposes of section 66(5), specifications submitted with the plans to which they relate are to provide details of —

-(4) Details of all fixtures, fittings, liquor services, food storage areas, food preparation areas, and sanitary conveniences shall be —
+(a) the wall and ceiling finishes; and

-(a) included in any plan to which subregulation (1)(a) or (1)(d) refers; and
+(b) the fit out equipment in any bar, toilet or kitchen.

-(b) provided in the specifications.
+(4) Plans and specifications referred to in this regulation may be submitted by email, on a computer disk or by another means acceptable to the Director.

-(5) An application under section 62(6) of the Act, by the holder of a licence conditionally granted under section 62 of the Act, to vary any plans or specifications the subject of a condition is to be accompanied by the appropriate fee set out in Schedule 3.
+(5) An application under section 62(6), by the holder of a licence conditionally granted under section 62, to vary any plans or specifications the subject of a condition is to be accompanied by the appropriate fee set out in Schedule 3.

 [Regulation 11 amended in Gazette 9 Jul 2004 p.
-2778-9.]
+2778-9; 1 May 2007 p.
+1874-6 and 1888-9.]

 12. Requirements relating to advertisement of certain applications